About the Congress

 Guidelines for Abstract Submission

-- All abstracts must be submitted to (email@example.com) email address.
+- All abstracts must be submitted to (firstname.lastname@example.org) email address by 31th of May.

 - All abstracts must be submitted in English.